mobile-devices/ruby-agents-sdk/docs/to_user/Protogen_guide.md

 ## Example

-The following example implements most of the available features of the protogen :
+The following example implements most of the available features of the protogen within your config/protogen.json file :

     {
       "protocol_version": 1,